 The holy document known as the Meldezettel is your proof of existence in this city.
-Without it, you don’t exist in the eyes of the state.
+Without it, an expat like you doesn’t exist in the eyes of the state.
 You need it to apply for everything, from a library card to getting your social security number, and ordering takeaway from your local Indian eatery (ok, maybe we made that last one up).
 It’s simple to get, and you’ll find more info. about how, here.

-Moving to a new city can be like the first day of school all over again (perhaps, minus the peeing of pants and that embarrassing breakdancing incident that led to the school being evacuated – you know what we mean, right?).
-The best way to deal with the ‘settling in’ stage in Vienna is to throw yourself – kicking, screaming, biting lip, peeing pants – into the mass of other people also experiencing the initial adjustment stage.
+Moving to a new city can be like the first day of school all over again.
+The best way to deal with the ‘settling in’ stage in Vienna as an expat is to throw yourself into the mass of other people also experiencing the initial adjustment stage.
 Vienna is full of internationals, and locals alike, wanting to connect.
-You’ll find many of them at the bar of the many Irish pubs around the city (we’ve made a useful list for you here of the city’s best Irish bars)

 Otherwise, here’s a list of communities where you can find them